Geometric bound on structure factor

 Eq.~\eqref{eq:geometric_bound} is the first main result of this work.
-It shows band geometry constrains the structure factor even beyond the leading order in $q$, thus revealing a new consequence of quantum geometry on physical observables of solids.
-It should be noted that the general geometric bound~\eqref{eq:geometric_bound} involves the Berry curvature, which is absent in the atomic insulator example discussed above.
+Importantly, the bound on $S_4$ is set by the quadratic form of the quantum geometric tensor $Q$ in $k$-space.
+This should be contrasted with $S_2$, which involves only the integral of quantum metric.
+We also note that the general geometric bound~\eqref{eq:geometric_bound} involves the Berry curvature, which is absent in the atomic insulator example discussed above.

 The geometric bound~\eqref{eq:geometric_bound} is saturated when the last term in Eq.~\eqref{eq:S4_general} vanishes, or equivalently,